3.0

 Sleek Website, Mixed Information, Complex Process

 • Layout and navigation of the Greencare site is a breeze at first glance.
-However, once you start clicking from page to page, there are glaring inconsistencies, including Wellness experts Laura and Mat Kinnear being listed as NPs on one of the other pages, prices for some services, including wellness coaching, not being available before starting the booking process, and information on certain services being very limited.
-For example, alternative health does not have a description of what this encompasses.
+However, once you start clicking from page to page, there are inconsistencies, including Wellness experts Laura and Mat Kinnear being listed as NPs on one of the other pages, prices for some services, including wellness coaching, not being available before starting the booking process, and information on certain services being very limited.
+For example, alternative health does not have a description of the service.

-• The process is cumbersome, as it requires not just signing up, booking, and paying on the website before your doctor consult, but also two additional steps: an intake call with an NP and requesting a health report from your current doctor.
-User reviews [2] show that this makes it hard for some patients to have a timely and conclusive initial doctor consult.
-This means, they sometimes have to book in for a follow-up (charged at double the rate), once their health record is available.
+• The process is thorough but slow, as it requires the signing up, booking, and paying on the website before your doctor consult, plus two additional steps: an intake call with an NP and requesting a health report from your current doctor.
+User reviews [2] show that this can sometimes make it hard to have a timely and conclusive initial doctor consult – if you are in a rush.
+This means patients sometimes require a follow-up (charged at double the rate), once their health report is available.

-• The actual consults also receive mixed reviews [2], mainly for three reasons: technical requirements that are hard to follow even for IT professionals and result in missing the doctor consult or the doctor not being able to connect/ hear their patients, mixed reviews on the doctors available with some receiving consistent one-star reviews, and prescribed products not being available at the partner pharmacies, resulting in additional consults, approval needed and further delays.
-Customers also complain about the available product range, which they state is less than at competitors.
+• The actual consults receive mixed reviews, mainly for three reasons: technical requirements that can be hard to follow and may result in missing the doctor consult or the doctor not being able to connect with their patients, mixed reviews on the available doctors - some receive consistent one-star reviews and others positive feedback -, and prescribed products not being available at the partner pharmacies, resulting in additional consults, further approval needed and delays in treatment.
+Customers also complain about the available product range, which they state is less varied than at competitors.

 Solid Privacy Policy, But AI Use and International Data Transfer